nodale/alphaDrone-pyBullet/README.md

     pip install -r requirements.txt

 ## PX4 setup
-as for PX4, one needs the PX4-Autopilot repository (https://github.com/PX4/PX4-Autopilot)
+as for PX4, one needs the PX4-Autopilot repository (https://github.com/PX4/PX4-Autopilot).
 the following build is required for Software-In-The-Loop simulation

     make px4_sitl_nolockstep none_iris

-after building it, one can simply run PX4
+after building it, one can simply run PX4 with

     Your-PX4-repository-folder/build/px4_sitl_nolockstep/bin/
     ./px4